telosnetwork/native-to-evm-transaction/README.md

 const gasLimit = BigNumber.from(`0x1E8480`);
 ```

-_Remember that Telos EVM gas is fixed, we can set the limit to what the real cost is, which we do here, if you are not sure you can use ether to estimate the gas and set that as limit_
+_Remember that Telos EVM gas is fixed, we can set the limit to what the real cost is, which we do here, if you are not sure you can use ether to estimate the gas and set that as limit `const gasLimit = await contract.gasEstimate.mint(ADDRESS, 10)`_

 **Gas Price**